-There are two phases to support planning: (i) information gathering re overall objectives / goals and (ii) developing a specific action plan.
+There are two phases to support planning:

+- 1. information gathering re overall objectives / goals and - 2. developing a specific action plan.
 Each phase may take more than one discussion.

-The person leading the support planning may wish to consult with the rest of the team/wider BWR network between phases for advice on opportunities and services in order to write the specific actions.
-The person leading the support planning is not expected necessarily to take responsibility for the all the specific actions but would need to identify who will be doing what.
+The person leading the support planning may wish to consult with the Refugee and Asylum Seeker Support Coordinator and others in the wider BWR network between phases for advice on opportunities and services in order to write the specific actions.
+The person leading the support planning is not expected necessarily to take responsibility for all the specific actions but would need to identify who will be doing what.